Per Diem Tax Deduction Tips for Truck Drivers in 2024 | ATBS

 It further states that taking a nap does not satisfy the requirement.
 However, “you do not need to be away from home for a whole day, as long as your relief from duty is long enough to get necessary sleep or rest.”

 What does this mean to a driver?
-If you are an owner-operator, the rule is simple, you get to claim the tax deduction for each day that you are away from your “tax home”.
+If you are an owner-operator, the rule is simple you get to claim the tax deduction for each day that you are away from your “tax home.”
 On the days that you depart and the days that you arrive at home, you must claim a partial day allowance instead of a full day allowance.
-That is ¾ of the standard allowance.
+The partial day allowance is 75% of the full day allowance.

 Things become a little more complicated if you are a local driver.
-Are you gone from home long hours?
 Local and regional drivers are frequently away from their home much longer than an average eight-hour workday.
 Therefore, fulfilling the first part of the requirements is simple.
 However, notice the “AND” between the two requirements?
 This means that you must meet both conditions in order to claim the deduction.
-Another way to think of it is, drivers who start and end a trip at home on the same DOT HOS work day cannot claim per diem.
+Another way to think of it is, drivers who start and end a trip at home on the same Department of Transportation (DOT) Hours of Service (HOS) work day cannot claim Per Diem.

 Furthermore, IRS publication 463 states that you must have a “tax home”.
 There are three tests to determine your tax home.
 In order to meet the requirements, you must satisfy at least two of the three following items: